Skip to main content

 Appeal Board

 A three-member DOHA panel that reviews decisions for specific errors.
-It doesn’t rehear the case and accepts no new evidence — it affirms, reverses, or remands.
+It does not rehear the case and accepts no new evidence.
+It affirms, reverses, or remands.

 Remand

-The Appeal Board sending a case back to the judge to fix an identified problem.
+The Appeal Board sending a case back to the judge to correct an identified error.

-Descriptive of the decided public record — not legal advice, not a prediction about any case (disclaimers).
-Process facts compiled from official directives and established practitioner references; your own paperwork and current rules control.
+Descriptive of the decided public record, not legal advice, not a prediction about any case (disclaimers).
+Process facts compiled from official directives and established practitioner references; the letter received and current rules control.